What is pelvic pain?

 Pelvic Pain Physiotherapy includes pain management and coping strategies that can help a patient recover from this problem.

-Under this, physical therapists also provide education and training to the patients about how psychological factors such as pain related fear and anxiety may affect sexual activity and other day-to-day activities.
+Under this, physical therapists also provide education and training to the patients about how psychological factors such as pain-related fear and anxiety may affect the sexual activity and other day-to-day activities.

 How do Pelvic Pain Physiotherapists work?